 Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or the Fund has transferred substantially all the risks and rewards of ownership.
-Financial liabilities are derecognised when the obligation under the liabilities are discharged.
+Financial liabilities are derecognised when the obligation under the liabilities are discharged, cancelled or expired.